sans-eng/Adita.PlexNet.Wpf.Dialogs/README.md

             });
     ```

-3. Add <c>Adita.PlexNet.Wpf.DialogHost</c> to any object on a window that want to show the dialog.
+3. Add `Adita.PlexNet.Wpf.DialogHost` to any object on a window that want to show the dialog.

     Example: